MartimVideira/nlp/text_classification.md

 Remember we are calculating $P(c|S)$ because we have the sentence and we want to know the class!
 And we use the Naive Bayes theorem to use the training data to calculate $ \forall c \in C , P(c|S)$  and we chose the class that maximizes this probability.

+## Word Occurance vs Word Frequency

+>In how many documents of the class does the word occur?

+This can even be more important than word frequency

+In Binary Naive Bayes we use **binary counts** meaning that we just count the occurrance of a word in a document, not its frequency.
+Therefore its
+$count(w,c)$ will be equal to the number of documents of class $c$ where the word $w$ appears.

+## Dealing with negation

+Looking at the sentences:
+- I like this movie.
+- I *did not* like this movie.

+Despite meaning the complete opposite in respect to tokens these two sentences are almost the same.

+In sentiment analysis we have the problem of **dealing with negation**.
+One way of handling negation is to change the tokens that occur after a negation: `I did not NOT_like NOT_this  NOT_movie` there fore in terms of tokens these two sentences would be rather different improving the capabilities of a model using Naive Bayes

+The usage of **bigrams** instead of single words like we've been discussing the Naive Bayes model.
+It would capture the meaning of **not like**.

+## Making Use Of Lexicons

+Lexicons can provide external knowledge that can be useful in this task.

+**Sentiment lexicons** are lists of words that capture their positive/negative **polarity**.

+With the help sentiment lexicons a **polarity** can be calculated for a given sentence, helping in the text classification task.

+Other features can be used in the task of classification, like the detection of certain **keywords** or **expressions** accross the corpus.

+features like the metadata of the text if it is of a format other than raw text, Or even syntatic features of the text like the use of punctuation, paragraphs if the words are capitalized or not, the use of slang...

+- Distinguishing a boomer from a zoomer.

+## Ngrams Come to the Help of Naive Bayes...
+Maybe

+We have seen that the bigger the n-grams the greater context they provide.

+And we've also seen that the Naive Bayes assumption that features/words are independent of eachother can hinder us.

+So if we instead of single words use n-grams we can use the Naive Bayes Model, while maintaining more context than if we used just single words.
+Like understanding **not like** .

+This comes with the cost that the feature set will be very sparse, some n-grams present in the testing data will never have appeared in the trainning data...
+Text is creative...

+## Classification with More than 2 Classes

+- Sentiment analysis with `Very Negative, Negative, Indiferent, Positive, Very Positive`
+- Topic classification (not a binary decision) where a document can have more than 1 topic

+So we enter the topic of **Multi-class** classification tasks:
+- **Multi-label (any-of)** classification where each item can be assigned more than one label.
+- **Multinomial (one-of)** classification, classes are mutually exclusive, only one classification.

+So the sentiment analysis would be **multinomial** and the topic classification would be **multi-label**

+- **Any of**: one binary classifier for each class, this may assign multiple labels
+- **One of**: use a multiclass classifier like the multinomial **Naive Bayes** model we've seen or a Multinomial Logistic Regression
+    - Or run a **binary classifier** for all the possible classes and choose the one with higher probability.

+Where a **binary classifier** can tell us the probability of a the subject being testes belongin to the class.

+We can run a **binary classifier** for each class and have a **threshold**.
+We accept that the document is from a class if the result from the classifier is greater than the **threshold** therefore we can use a **binary classifier** to get **any of** a set of classes.